mgdotdev/slots_factory/README.md

 ### @dataslots

 There's a new decorator provided in the `slots_factory` module which attempts to improve upon Python's `dataclasses.dataclass`.
 Class definitions can be decorated with the `@dataslots` decorator to generate instances of analogous types with `__slots__`.
 I say `analogous` because at runtime the decorator instantiates a new type instead of modifying the user's defined type.
-The user's type is simply used as a sort of blueprint for generated the desired type with `__slots__`.
+The user's type is simply used as a sort of blueprint for generating the desired type with `__slots__`.

 ```python
 In [1]: from slots_factory import dataslots